Stripped-Envelope Supernovae for QCD Axion Detection

 The next Galactic SN was always expected to become a treasure trove of scientific discoveries, with the potential detection of QCD axions among its richest rewards.

-\textbf{\textit{Acknowledgements---}}DFGF is supported by the Alexander von Humboldt Foundation (Germany).
+\textbf{\textit{Acknowledgements---}}This Letter is based upon work from COST Action COSMIC WISPers (CA21106), supported by COST (European Cooperation in Science and Technology).
+DFGF is supported by the Alexander von Humboldt Foundation (Germany).
 In Munich, we acknowledge partial support by the German Research Foundation (DFG) through the Collaborative Research Centre ``Neutrinos and Dark Matter in Astro- and Particle Physics (NDM)'', Grant SFB-1258-283604770, and under Germany’s Excellence Strategy through the Cluster of Excellence ORIGINS EXC-2094-390783311.
 In Padua, we acknowledge support by the Italian MUR Departments of Excellence grant 2023--2027 ``Quantum Frontier'' and by Istituto Nazionale di Fisica Nucleare (INFN) through the Theoretical Astroparticle Physics (TAsP) project.
 AGM acknowledges the support of FCT -- Fundação para a Ciência e Tecnologia, I.P., with DOI identifiers 10.54499/2023.11681.PEX, and the project 10.54499/2024.00249.CERN.
 EV acknowledges support from the Italian Ministero dell'Università e della Ricerca through the FIS 2 project FIS-2023-01577 (DD n.~23314 10-12-2024, CUP C53C24001460001).